Mosquito and Vector Diseases

 Preventing bites

-The best way to stay safe from all diseases spread by mosquitoes is avoid getting bitten.
-Reduce your risk of mosquito bite by:
+The best way to stay safe from all diseases spread by mosquitoes to avoid getting bitten.
+Reduce your risk of mosquito bites by:

 Managing Mosquitoes